kpiris/bcbbr/README.md

 collections and items_”).

 > [!WARNING]
-**HOWEVER**, the attachments in organization items the account has NO access to, **WILL NOT BE EXPORTED**, again, regardless of that organization setting “_Owners and admins can manage all collections and items_”.
+**HOWEVER**, the attachments in organization items the account has NO access to, **WILL NOT BE BACKED UP**; again, regardless of that organization setting “_Owners and admins can manage all collections and items_”.

 > [!TIP]